 - In the agent dashboard, click the "END CHAT" button to end the conversation.

-- The support agent will be prompted to confirm whether the customer's issue was indeed resolved.
+- The support agent will be prompted to confirm whether the customer's problem was indeed solved.

-- Click "END CHAT" in the bottom right of the dialog to confirm and close out the live chat.
+- Click "Submit" in the bottom of the dialog to confirm and close out the live chat.

 - The end user will be then be directed as indicated by the flow.
 By default, a confirmed resolution will result in the user being prompted to provide feedback on the conversation.